The Aventine Keyhole, Rome

 Another good way of discovering the food in Rome is to take a guided street food walking tour of the city.
 You will have the chance of discovering local delicacies and eat authentic food.
 As foodies, we love to do this and we recommend this tour.

-We highly recommend that you order some of the Rome’s specialities including the Cacio di Pepe pasta which is a simple but delicious combination of pecorino Romano cheese, pepper and starchy pasta water.
+We highly recommend that you order some of the Rome’s specialities.
+The Cacio di Pepe pasta which is a simple but delicious combination of pecorino Romano cheese, pepper and starchy pasta water.
 If you’re lucky, this satisfying pasta dish may come served in a rustic, edible parmesan basket.

 Another suggestion is to eat artichokes if they are in season.
 Carciofi Alla Giudea or deep-fried artichokes in the Jewish manner are very tasty as are the Carciofi Alla Romana which are artichokes slowly stewed with wild mint, parsley and garlic.